List of men's field hockey players with 100 or more international goals

-The top international goalscorer in classic field hockey is Dhyan Chand of India, he scored 575 goals in 185 international matches.
-However Balbir Singh Sr. of India only played 61 games in his career and scored 264 goals.
-The player who was the second top international goalscorer in hockey and the top goalscorer in modern hockey on artificial turf was Paul Litjens of Netherlands.
-He scored a total of 268 international goals in 177 matches.
-He remained the top international goalscorer on artificial turf for 22 years, from 1982 to 2004, until Sohail Abbas of Pakistan broke the record against India at Amritsar in 2004.
-Abbas became the sixth Pakistani to achieve 100 international goals in his career when he scored a hat-trick against Great Britain at the 2000 Summer Olympics.
-He scored a record 348 international goals.
-He also played the fewest matches to score 100 goals on artificial turf.
+The top international goalscorer in field hockey is Dhyan Chand of India, who scored 570 goals in 185 international matches in the traditional form of the game played on grass.
+The second-highest international goalscorer overall and the leading international goalscorer on artificial turf is Sohail Abbas of Pakistan, who scored 348 goals in 311 international appearances.
+He is closely followed by Tom Boon of Belgium, who has scored 347 international goals in 397 appearances.
+He is on the verge of breaking the international record on artificial turf.
+He is followed by Paul Litjens of Netherlands, who scored a total of 268 international goals in 177 matches.
+He remained the leading international goalscorer on artificial turf for 22 years, from 1982 to 2004, until his record was surpassed by Sohail Abbas.
+He is followed by Balbir Singh Sr. of India, who scored 246 goals in only 61 international matches played on grass.

+Abbas was the sixth Pakistani to achieve 100 international goals in his career when he scored a hat-trick against Great Britain at the 2000 Summer Olympics while being the fastest player to score 100 goals on artificial turf.
 The first player from India to score 100 goals on artificial turf is Dhanraj Pillay, who scored a total of 170 international goals.
 Manzoor-ul-Hassan of Pakistan was the first player from Asia to score 100 international goals on artificial turf.
 The first player outside of Asia and Europe to score 100 international goals was Mark Hager of Australia.
-To date, thirteen players representing India, eleven from Netherlands, and ten from Pakistan each have scored 100 or more international goals, the most of any country.
-The Asian Hockey Federation, the European Hockey Federation, and the Oceania Hockey Federation has the highest number of players who have scored 100 goals in their international career, with 25 players from AHF, 22 from EHF, and 12 from OHF.
+To date, thirteen players representing India, eleven from Netherlands, and ten from Pakistan have scored 100 or more international goals.
+The Asian Hockey Federation, the European Hockey Federation, and the Oceania Hockey Federation has the highest number of players who have scored 100 goals in their international career, with 25 players from AHF, 23 from EHF, and 12 from OHF.